Wednesday, July 25, 2007

 washing and carding your own fiber is supposed to be economical and fun (again, the evil interweb). i purcased an 8-lb merino fleece that was supposed to contain "some vegetable matter" (read: sheep are dirty animals). my first clue should have been the cat's obsession with the box. little did i anticipate the horror that awaited me when i broke the seal....."SOME VM" my a$$!!!

-there i am not quite knowing what to do with this box of fright, so i sealed it back up, stashed it out of kitty-boo's (name has been changed to protect his privacy) reach, and reviewed all my instructions on fleece-washing. apparently, merino fleece is especially dirty and usually requires at least a second washing. lucky me!
+there i am not quite knowing what to do with this box of fright, so i sealed it back up, stashed it out of kitty-boo's (name has been changed to protect his privacy) reach, and reviewed all my instructions on fleece-washing. apparently, merino fleece is especially dirty and usually requires at least a second washing. lucky me!in a nutshell:

 i loosely loaded some dirty fleece in a mesh laundry bag...